johnbender/jquery-lazy-proxy/README.md

 ### Operation

-[Loop fusion](http://en.wikipedia.org/wiki/Loop_fusion) is a fairly common performance optimization and in most cases results in must faster code.
+[Loop fusion](http://en.wikipedia.org/wiki/Loop_fusion) is a fairly common performance optimization and in most cases results in faster code.
 By making jquery `$.fn` methods lazy by placing a proxy in the prototype chain between a new jQuery object and its normal prototype `$.fn` this library tracks and can, in certain cases, perform automatic loop fusion.

 ```html
 <script type="text/javascript" src="jquery.js"></script>